 This lady in Florida, Jessica, is the mother of a little girl with juvenile rheumatoid arthritis whom I have been in touch with for a few years.
 She also decided to go down the complementary medicine route and thankfully, like me, her little girl is now doing really well.
 Jessica found out that she had the MTHFR gene mutation, and, unfortunately for her, she had the worst kind.
 She realised that this gene mutation in her was probably the reason why her daughter got autoimmune arthritis.
 For years she urged me to have the blood test but I kept putting it off because there was always something else to contend with.

-But then I got pregnant, and on the blood form at my clinic I noticed it had an option to test for MTHFR.
+But then I had to have IVF.
+When I (thankfully) got pregnant, I noticed that the blood form at my IVF clinic had an option to test for MTHFR.
 I had to pay extra for it, but I decided it was the perfect opportunity to have the test.
 Ten days later it came back positive.
 Now, had I not have spoken to Jessica, I would never have known what MTHFR was and I would have totally overlooked it on the sheet of paper.
-More than that, not one doctor had ever advised me to have the test.
+More than that, not one doctor in all my life had ever advised me to have the test.

 My doctor, who told me that the test was positive, prescribed folic acid in very high doses.
 ‘If you have MTHFR’, she said, ‘your body doesn’t absorb as much folic acid so you need more.’
 This was their understanding and the extent of their understanding of the gene mutation ended there.